 infancy: First year of life after birth in humans.

-toddler: A child aged 1 to 3 years.
+toddler: Child aged one to three years.

 - The first year after birth is called infancy, after which childhood begins.

 - An individual grows quickly and develops new abilities during infancy and childhood.

 Use the resource below to answer the questions that follow.

 - At what age do the researchers like to see infants to study cognitive development?

 - Why is it important to establish a baseline in research of this nature?

 - How do researchers hope to use information they are collecting to help children with language problems?